sickozell/SickoCV/README.md

 UCS (Update Cue Start): resets the Cue Start cursor to the recording start position after recording is stopped.

 UCE (Update Cue End): resets the Cue End cursor at the end of recording when it is stopped.
-If LOOP button is on, also Loop End cursor is updated.

 POR (Play On REC ON): when REC button is switched ON or REC trig it will start playback and recording simultaneously.
 It disables also the REC Re-Arm function.